giwa-data-analyst/Supermarket-Sales-Analysis-Power-BI-Project-/README.md

 <img src="images/payment-analysis-dashboard.png.png" width="800"/>

-### 💡 Recommendations
+### 💡Key Recommendations
+Based on the analysis above, the following actions are recommended:
-- Promote digital payments (Card/Mobile) with incentives to improve efficiency.
+- Promote **digital payments (Card/Mobile)** with incentives to improve efficiency.
-- Reduce reliance on cash transactions to enhance operational control.
+- Reduce reliance on **cash transactions** to enhance operational control.
 - Align payment strategies with customer preferences to improve checkout experience.

+### 🚀 Conclusion

+This project demonstrates the ability to build **interactive dashboards**, perform **business-focused analysis**, and communicate insights effectively using Power BI.

+It showcases how data can be transformed into **strategic decision-making tools** for business growth.

 ## 👤 Author